shubhendu-ranadive/FPS-DS-SLAM/README.md

 # 2. Prerequisites
 The library is tested only in Ubuntu 18.04 and OpenCV 3.4.9.
-OpenCV dnn module is required for dnn inference.

 ## C++11 or C++0x Compiler
 We use the new thread and chrono functionalities of C++11.